mcanite/https---github.com-mcanite-PHP-Session-Tutorial-Lab/README.md

 ?>
 ```

 `session_start();` will need to be at the top of the PHP files associated with your webpage.
-If your PHP file reroutes to other PHP files, you will need to include `session_start();` to continue the session.
+If your application reroutes users to other pages, you will need to include `session_start();` to be able to access the same session data.
+Without including `session_start();`, continuity may be broken, like not keeping a user logged in as they access different webpages within a website.

 ## Setting Session Variables
 One way to set session variables is by setting the variables statically in your code.